Where to set up a Multinational Business – Part 4: Europe

 However, a Malta company may be eligible for banking in a variety of EEA jurisdictions such as Switzerland, Liechtenstein, Czech Republic, Poland, Latvia or Lithuania, to name just a few – and even in Asia, such as Singapore or Hong Kong if the company has some business relationship in those jurisdictions.

-British Crown Dependencies: The Channel Islands and Isle of Man
+British Crown Dependencies: The Channel Islands and the Isle of Man

 Companies from the three British Crown Dependencies, Jersey, Guernsey and the Isle of Man, have a 0% tax regime except for businesses conducting financial services and investing in local real estate.
-They also have an ideal legal environment to set up investment, wealth management, structure financing vehicles and holding structures.
+They also have an ideal legal environment to set up investment, wealth management, structured financing vehicles, and holding structures.
+Note that companies in the business of finance, intellectual property, insurance, shipping, equity holdings, and trading with affiliates may be subject to tax residency tests and economic substance requirements – required to have physical presence within the jurisdiction.

 For its part, Isle of Man companies are commonly used as holding companies or for private asset management activities.